BetyStr/bp/README.md

       It is calculated by components (as well as complex numbers).
 4. Create a `Piece` class with attribute `id` of type `long`.
     - Add constructor and getter.
 We will not need setter.
-5. Edit the executable class `Main`
+5. Edit the executable class `Main`.
     - Remove the print of Hello world!.
     - Create a new `Player`.
-Set name `"Matko"` and print name using setter and getter.
+Set name "Matko" and print name using setter and getter.
     - Create two coordinates.
-The First has coordinates `[1, 7]` and the second has `[5, 8]`.
+The First has coordinates `(1, 7)` and the second has `(5, 8)`.
     - Print the average of the first coordinates.
     - Compute first plus second coordinates and print the result on separate lines.

 Hints:
-- do not forget the documentation
+- Do not forget the documentation.
-    - every class must have `@author <YourName>` for example `@author Jan Hrasko`
+    - Every class must have `@author <YourName>` for example `@author Jan Hrasko`.
-    - every public method must have documentation (except getters and setters)
+    - Every public method must have documentation (except getters, setters and override methods).
-        - if the method has a return value then must have `@returns` in the documentation
+      - If the method has an input parameters then must have `@param <nameOfParameter>` in the documentation.
-        - if the method has input parameters then must have `@param <nameOfParameter>` in the documentation
+      - If the method has a return value then must have `@returns` in the documentation.
-    - if you type `\**` above the method and press enter, you will automatically generate tags that you must fill into a documentation of the method
+    - If you type `\**` above the method and press enter, you will automatically generate tags that you must fill into a documentation of the method.
-- if you want to write `System.out.println` you can write `sout` and press enter
+- If you want to write `System.out.println` you can write `sout` and press enter.